QutEcoacoustics/audio-analysis/docs/commands/concatenate_index_files.md

 -   `-startdate`: A date at which concatenation is to begin.
 If null, then start with earliest available file.
 Can parse an ISO8601 date.
 -   `-enddate`: A date at which concatenation ends.
 If null, then will be set equal to today's date available file.
 Can parse an ISO8601 date.
 -   `-timeSpanOffsetHint`: A TimeSpan offset hint required if file names do not contain time zone offset info.
 NO DEFAULT IS SET.
--   `-indexpropertiesconfig`: User specified file as for the colourSpectrogram action.
+-   `-indexpropertiesconfig`: User specified file as for the colourSpectrogram command.
 -   `-falsecolourspectrogramconfig`: Config file for drawing the false colour spectrograms.
 -   `-concatenateeverythingyoucanlayyourhandson`: Set true only when concatenating more than 24-hours of data into one image